Troublemaker: The Fierce, Unruly Life of Jessica Mitford

 Formats

-• A Town & Country Must-Read Book for Fall 2025
+- A Town & Country “Best Book” for November

 The wild and unlikely story of Jessica Mitford, fifth of the six famous Mitford Girls, a British aristocrat-turned-American Communist.